jlacombe/learning-to-generate-wasserstein-barycenters/README.md

 2. execute `./quick_start.sh [IDS_LIST] [WEIGHTS_LIST]` where:
     - `[IDS_LIST]` corresponds to the list of the names of the images you want to interpolate.
 We assume images use the .png format and have been placed in the `input_imgs` folder.
 You can use the images we already provide in it or use your own images.
 Note that our implementation considers 1 (white color) as signaling the presence of mass while 0 (black color) corresponds to its absence;
     - `[WEIGHTS_LIST]` corresponds to the list of the barycentric weights associated to the previous images;
-    - example: `./quick_start.sh "1,2,3" "0.3,0.3,0.4"` will use our model to produce the approximation of the Wasserstein barycenter of the images `input_imgs/1.png`, `input_imgs/2.png` and `input_imgs/3.png` with the barycentric weights 0.3 associated to 1.png, 0.3 for 2.png and 0.4 for 3.png.
+    - example: `./quick_start.sh "car1,owl1" "0.5,0.5"` will use our model to produce the approximation of the Wasserstein barycenter of the images `car1.png` and `owl1.png` with the barycentric weights 0.5 associated to car1.png and 0.5 for owl1.png.
+You can use as many images as you want.
 3. results are stored in `experiments/results`.
 By default, we provide a comparison of the prediction of our model VS the barycenter computed using GeomLoss.

 Note that the model used to produce this interpolation corresponds to the one shown in our paper, trained on our synthetic dataset of 2D shapes.
 Its weights are stored in `training_model/results/bunet_skipco_100000_31epoch_SGDR_nesterov_IN_0.0005_0.99_8_2_dsv2`, with some visualisations.

 In the following sections, we explain how to train our model from scratch and how to reproduce the experiments of our paper using the code of this github.

 ## Synthetic training data
+### Downloading the datasets
+We provide the datasets we used in our paper on Zenodo.
+You can download them (5Gb) via [this direct link](https://zenodo.org/api/files/378ff081-30c6-4f7d-bcd3-69ed224a9ce4/datasets.zip?versionId=11c98c28-6327-42b7-8b3b-4142db17a3d9).
+If you wish to generate your own synthetic data, follow the 2 next sections; else you can skip them and directly go to [this part](#Training-a-model).

 ### 2D random shapes generation
-To generate a synthetic dataset of 2D random shapes similar to the one used in our paper:
+To generate your own synthetic dataset of 2D random shapes similar to the one used in our paper:
 1. go into `2d_shapes_generation`;
 2. open run.sh and modify the arguments to your convenience, in particular:
     - the number of shapes `n_shapes`;